 Key focus areas

 Biomedical waste is segregated at source in a strictly-implemented regimen, using color coded bins.
 Individual units send their biomedical waste to a central unit from where authorized agencies pick it up at regular intervals.
 They ensure the waste is treated and disposed of in a safe manner.
 Education and training form an important part of the effective implementation of disposal processes; they are also a critical indicator, not only from the environmental point of view but also from the standpoint of employee and patient safety.
 Hazardous and e-waste similarly are segregated at source and recycled by Authorized agencies.

 Waste water management

 For management of our water resources, we scrupulously adhere to the 3 R’s: Reduce, Recycle, Reuse.
-Three sewage plants set up and maintained by MU treat the waste water generated in the campus.
+Three sewage plants set up and maintained by MAHE treat the waste water generated in the campus.
 These have a combined capacity to treat 5,500 cubic meters per day.
 Treated water from these plants are fully utilized for gardening and arboriculture.
 In addition a sullage treatment plant of 200 cubic meters per day capacity, treats grey water from the treatment plant which is re-circulated to the flush system in few hostel blocks.

 We harvest rainwater in two ways: